giltom/crypt/README.md

 # crypt
-What you are looking for is the python library in the directory `crypt`.
-The directories `scripts` and `ctf_solutions` include various scripts vaguely related to cryptography and most probably don't make sense.
-You shouldn't need them.

 This runs on Python 3 and **requires** the `cryptography` library, which can be installed with pip.

 You can simply type `from crypt import *` to get everything (except the `oracles`) module into the global namespace.
 Alternatively, you can import only some of the modules.
 The current modules are: